 The markets in which we operate are exposed to the risk of high inflation.
-For example, for the years ended December 31, 2021 and 2020, Nigeria's inflation rate stood at 17.0% and 13.2%, respectively, according to the Nigeria Bureau of Statistics.
-Zambia's inflation rate increased from 10.1% for the year ended December 31, 2015, to 17.9% for the year ended December 31, 2016, before decreasing back to 6.6% for the year ended December 31, 2017, according to the International Monetary Fund, or the IMF.
-For the years ended December 31 2018, 2019 and 2020, Zambia's inflation rate was 7.0%, 9.2% and 15.7%, respectively.
+For example, for the years ended December 31, 2022 and 2021, Nigeria's inflation rate stood at 18.9% and 17.0%, respectively, according to the Nigeria Bureau of Statistics.
+For the years ended December 31, 2022 and 2021, South Africa's inflation rate was 6.9% and 4.5%, respectively.
+For the years ended December 31 2022 and 2021, Zambia's inflation rate was 11.1% and 22.0%, respectively.
 Changes in monetary and/or fiscal policy in the countries in which we operate may result in higher rates of inflation, which could consequently increase our operating costs.
 There can be no assurance that inflation rates will not rise in the future.
 While we have contractual inflation-linked escalation provisions under most of our MLAs, there can be no guarantee that the rates of escalation of lease fees will mitigate future inflation, particularly where our MLAs may include fixed, capped or floored escalators.

-Brazil has also experienced high rates of inflation, and the Brazilian government's actions to control inflation and other policies and regulations have often involved, among other measures, increases or decreases in interest rates, changes in fiscal policies, wage and price controls, foreign exchange rate controls, blocking access to bank accounts, currency devaluations, capital controls and import and export restrictions.
+Brazil has also experienced high rates of inflation.
+For the years ended December 31, 2022 and 2021, Brazil's inflation rate was 9.3% and 8.3%, respectively.
+The Brazilian government's actions to control inflation and other policies and regulations have often involved, among other measures, increases or decreases in interest rates, changes in fiscal policies, wage and price controls, foreign exchange rate controls, blocking access to bank accounts, currency devaluations, capital controls and import and export restrictions.
 Inflation, policies adopted to curb inflationary pressures and uncertainties regarding possible future governmental intervention have contributed to economic uncertainty and heightened volatility in the Brazilian economy.